Plecaj/Plecaj/README.md

 # Plecaj

 ### 👋 About Me
-I'm a C++ developer with a passion for graphics programming and low-level systems.
+I'm a 17 years old C++ developer with a passion for graphics programming and low-level systems.
 I enjoy building things from the ground up — from rendering to custom tools — and I’m always exploring new ways to make real-time visuals faster, cleaner, and more expressive.
 I care about writing clear, efficient code and designing systems that are both flexible and robust.
 I occasionally solve problems on LeetCode just for fun.

 ---